 An interesting observation in this section is that the author places his examples on a full board, he never provides his examples with individual diagrams, and none of the stones are numbered.
 If the author wishes to indicate the last move played, he uses a white stone.
 (Throughout the book, the author uses the color red to indicate the white stones, and each diagram is viewed from Whites point of view.)

 (3) The Game (pp. 47-71).
 In this section, de Havilland goes through a four-stone handicap game, but he begins the game by having the players play an opening in each corner (although he doesnt say so, it seems obvious that the author is using this occasion to describe possible corner josekis).
-After move 40, the end of the corner openings, the game continues up to move 177, (11 diagrams are used).
+After move 40, which is the end of this curious section on corner openings, the game continues up to move 177, (11 diagrams are used).

 De Havilland manages to provide the reader with a commentary for each move.
 How does he do this in the limited space available?
 Simple, each move is given a number referring to one of ten possible reasons for the move.
-The reader of this review might find it interesting to see de Havillands complete list:
+The reader of this review might find it interesting to see de Havillands complete list of these ten reasons:

 On page 71, at the end of the game, de Havilland acknowledges his teacher, Mr. Yoshida, for his assistance in compiling the notes for each move.